In empty white out, No. 3 Ohio State beats Penn State 38-25

 The Buckeyes only needed five plays on their next drive to take a 14-0 lead when Fields zipped a 26-yard pass over corner Joey Porter Jr.’s shoulder to Olave in the end zone.

+“We really couldn’t get them off-schedule,” Penn State coach James Franklin said.
+“And with a quarterback like that and their offensive personnel, not getting them off schedule is going to be challenging.”

-A whiteout at Penn State is normally one of the great spectacles in college football and the recent ones involving the Buckeyes have been classic games.
+A white out at Penn State is normally one of the great spectacles in sports and the recent ones involving the Buckeyes have been classic games.
 The last three have been decided by a total of 11 points, with Ohio State taking two.

 But the Big Ten is playing in mostly empty stadiums because of the pandemic.

-Instead of an almost glittering sea of more than 100,000 white-clad Nittany Lions fans singing along to “Shout” and shaking the stadium as they bounce to “Zombie Nation,” about 1,000 friends and family of players were scattered in the bleachers behind each bench.
-The student-section was filled with cardboard cutouts of fans and the only glow came from the lights bouncing off the empty metal bleachers.
+Instead of an almost glittering sea of more than 100,000 white-clad Nittany Lions fans singing along to “Shout” and shaking the stadium as they bounce to “Zombie Nation,” about 1,000 friends and family of players were scattered in the stands behind each bench in Beaver Stadium.

+The student-section was filled with cardboard cutouts of fans and the only glow on Halloween night came from the lights bouncing off the empty metal bleachers.

 Maybe it would have helped the Nittany Lions to have had the home-field advantage because they never really threatened the Buckeyes without it.